MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 </ItemGroup>
 ```

-Let's check out code by building the test project.
+Let's check the code by building the test project.
 Let's take the easy way and just build the solution.

 ```bash
 dotnet build